 The new Park Headquarters of Villa Liternohave been inaugurated, and have been made into a guesthouse for researchers, but where you can also get any information about the natural and historical-architectural heritage of Pianosa.

-Since the summer of 2013 the Park Authority has also started a trial period of scuba diving around Pianosa but only if done through diving schools authorised by them.
+Since the summer of 2013 the Park Authority has also started a trial period ofbut only if done through diving schools authorised by them.
 The possibility of scuba diving however is limited and there are rules and regulations that must be respected, but for the first time those who do it will get the chance of discovering the unique richness of the underwater biodiversity on one of the cleanest sea beds in the Mediterranean Sea.

 The entire territory of the island is part of the Protected area number 1 inside the Park area, as are also the tiny islands of La Scarpa and La Scola, and this restriction is to be respected as far as one mile from the coast.